Harsh-Agarwal16/Web-Shop-Harsh/Assessment/README.md

+# Modular and Layered Design Pattern

+The application and module components is typically associated with the Modular Pattern in software design.

+The combination of Modular Pattern and Layered Architecture helps to keep the codebase organized, maintainable, and scalable, allowing developers to work on different parts of the application in isolation and making the code easier to understand and manage.

-The directory structure is made up of a modular monolithic design pattern.
-In this pattern, the application is organized into distinct modules, each responsible for specific business functionalities (e.g., product, category, customer, order).
+The application is organized into distinct modules, each responsible for specific business functionalities (e.g., product, category, customer, order).
 Each module typically includes its own set of files for handling routes, controllers, models, and services.
 This structure allows for a clear separation of concerns within the monolithic application.

 Key characteristics of this design pattern include: